-Volume 1 of our work is currently available in PDF format for all devices (with 615 colour pages with scalable images).
+Volume 1 of our work was published electronically in April of 2015 and is currently available in PDF format for all devices (with 615 colour pages with scalable images).
 A 30 page downloadable sample of the eBook can be downloaded from Gumroad.
 The full electronic edition can be purchased and downloaded from Gumroad or Paddle.com for the sum of AU$10 (about US$8).
 More details are set out on our ‘Get the Book’ page on this website.

 This blog has been developed to provide people who have purchased any one of our books with a single place to go, in order to: pose questions, provide feedback and swap information on relevant militaria topics (as those arise).

 In relation to Volume 1 and 2 of our series of Australian Army insignia reference works, Readers will be provided with access to several supplements to the existing published works, including:

 - a spreadsheet-based insignia ‘inventory‘ for Collectors to use when creating their personal “Wants Lists” etc; and